 Timetable and examination dates

-The course is from 11 November – 20 December 2019.
-It is a full-time course with mostly classes on Monday, Wednesday and Friday.
-On Tuesday and Thursday self-study, group work and an occasional class is scheduled (so always check the schedule).
+The course is from 9 November – 18 December 2020.
+It is a full-time course with compulsory classes on Monday, Wednesday and Friday.
+On Tuesday and Thursday self-study, group work and an occasional compulsory class is scheduled (so always check the schedule).

-Students will be enrolled in Blackboard.
+Students will be enrolled in Brightspace.
 All the lecture notes, announcements, the schedule, assignments, etc. can be found there.

 To take part in Resilient Cities, students must have followed the previous course Sustainable Development: Big Issues New Answers.